Gardens and parks in Sydney

 Relax in Sydney's parks and gardens

-With its abundant green spaces, leafy parks and fragrant gardens, Sydney’s natural environment is the perfect place to breathe in winter.
-The city’s mild winter days invite you to relax in Sydney’s parks and gardens.
+With its abundant green spaces, leafy parks and fragrant gardens, Sydney’s natural environment is the perfect place to embrace the warmth and energy of the great outdoors in Sydney.

-Sydney's Royal Botanic Gardens, an oasis of 30 hectares in the heart of the city, occupies one of the city's most prominent positions next to the Sydney Opera House on the harbour.
+Sydney's Royal Botanic Gardens, an oasis of 30 hectares in the heart of the city, occupy one of the city's most prominent positions next to the Sydney Opera House on the harbour.
 It's a place where locals and tourists retreat for peace, relaxation, education and learning about horticulture.
-Aboriginal Heritage Tours of the Royal Botanic Gardens operate on Fridays and free guided walks kick off daily at 10.30am from the Garden Shop.
+Aboriginal Heritage Tours of the Royal Botanic Gardens are available and free guided walks kick off daily at 10.30am from the Garden Shop.

 People-watch in Sydney’s central green space, Hyde Park, and take a stroll under its arbour of trees.
 Nearby, you’ll find Hyde Park Barracks Museum, a World Heritage-listed site where you can learn about Australia’s convict past.
 Enjoy zen tranquility in Darling Harbour’s serene Chinese Garden of Friendship and experience a dose of rich cultural history.